FireworksProject/enginemill-cjs/README.md

 require('main');
 ```

+## Command Line Usage
 You could build the same bundle using the command line tool for static deployment.
 This is great for deploying your JavaScript bundles out on a CDN.

 If you installed Enginemill CJS for use on your Node.js webserver, then you can
-build the JavaScript bundle above with
+build the JavaScript bundle above with this command in your terminal:

     ./node_modules/.bin/enginemill-cjs \
         --source commonjs/main.coffee \